-Logophilius Editorial LLC evolved out of Andy Hollandbeck’s love for the English language.
+Logophilius Editorial evolved out of Andy Hollandbeck’s love for the English language.

 It began in 2007, when he took his first steps into the blogosphere with the blog Logophilius.
 In the beginning, Logophilius focused on unusual and rarely used words (his first three posts were about logomachy, dactylogram, and lucrepitous).
 But because of Andy’s editorial background and his love of wordplay, the topics grew to include word games, usage notes, pronunciation, book reviews, general word news, and even some horrible, horrible poetry.